hitachi-nlp/FLD-generator/README.md

 Code for generating FLD corpus.

 ## Installation
-1. `pip install -r ./requrements.txt`
+`pip install -r ./requrements.txt`

 ## How to use
-The main script is `./create_FLD_corpus.py`, which takes various options that specify the design of corpora.
+The main script is `./create_FLD_corpus.py`, which takes various options that specify the design of corpora, such as:

-Typical commands will be like:
 ```sh
 python ./create_FLD_corpus.py\
     <output_dir>\